12 Randomization tests

 The statistics argument defines the statistics on which the phase comparison is based.
 The following comparisons can be made:

-Mean A-B Uses the difference between the mean of Phase A and the mean of Phase B. This is appropriate if a decrease in scores is expected for Phase B.
+Mean A-B The difference between the mean of Phase A and the mean of Phase B. This is appropriate if a decrease in scores is expected for Phase B.

-Mean B-A Uses the difference between the mean of Phase B and the mean of Phase A. This is appropriate if a increase in scores is expected for Phase B.
+Mean B-A The difference between the mean of Phase B and the mean of Phase A. This is appropriate if a increase in scores is expected for Phase B.

 Median A-B The same as Mean A-B, but based on the median.